By Hendrik von Schlieben*, Programme Analyst at Cities Alliance Tunisia

-Many youths from secondary cities in the interior, especially the highly-skilled, are attracted to the large metropolitan areas in search of employment and opportunities for a better life.
+Many youths from secondary cities in the interior, especially the highly skilled, are attracted to the large metropolitan areas in search of employment and opportunities for a better life.
 Meanwhile, secondary cities such as Jendouba and Kairouan are receiving rural migrants for the same reasons.
-Local authorities thus face the dual challenge of integrating young labour migrants from rural areas while remaining attractive for their original residents.
+Local authorities thus face the dual challenge of integrating young labour migrants from rural areas while remaining attractive to their original residents.

 Reducing regional disparities means reducing gender inequalities

 Tunisian women are the backbone of their communities – as mothers, caretakers, sisters, family heads, and mediators – but much less so as visible agents of change and development.
 Social norms and institutional factors prevent women from fully participating in economic, socio-cultural, and public life .

 Women face substantially more obstacles than men in accessing jobs, credit, and property; they earn 20 to 40 per cent less and do not have sufficient voice in household and political decision making .
 They suffer from a highly gendered division of labour in which most of their time is dedicated to household tasks.
 In Medenine, three out of four women require authorisation from a man to carry out trips outside their home.

 A man can easily make the decision of leaving for opportunities elsewhere, he can even be encouraged by his family.
 The opposite is true for a woman, this decision does not belong to her.